anki-geo/ultimate-geography/CONTRIBUTING.md

 ### Translation sources

-If you are contributing a new language, please add any sources to [`TRANSLATION_SOURCES.md`](https://github.com/axelboc/anki-ultimate-geography/blob/master/TRANSLATION_SOURCES.md), also explaining possible stylistic choices.
+If you are contributing a new language, please add any sources to [`TRANSLATION_SOURCES.md`](https://github.com/axelboc/anki-ultimate-geography/blob/master/TRANSLATION_SOURCES.md), also explaining any stylistic choices.

 If you are changing the style or content of an existing translation significantly, please update the sources and explanations.